-Subsection (f) of this Section, the Purchasing Agent may waive the annual County resident hiring goals of Subsection (f) of this Section if the Purchasing Agent finds that "best efforts" to comply with the annual County resident hiring goals by the employer requesting the waiver have been demonstrated as prescribed in Paragraph (2) of this Subsection.
-An employer is only allowed to request and the Purchasing Agent is only allowed to grant a waiver authorized by this Subsection after the end of the calendar year for which the employer seeks the waiver and the waiver, if granted, shall only apply for that calendar year.

-- under Section 819 of the Charter, a waiver authorized by this Subsection must be approved by the County Council.
-For procurement contracts or agreements not subject to approval by legislative act under Section 819 of the Charter, notice of such a waiver, including the information provided to the Purchasing Agent pursuant to Subparagraphs (A) (D) of Paragraph (2) of this Subsection, shall be sent to the County Council by the Purchasing Agent by no less than fourteen (14) calendar days prior to the date of the County Executive's approval of the Purchasing Agent's decision to waive the provisions of Subsection (f) of this Section. - (2) The term "best efforts" in this Subdivision means efforts to the maximum extent practicable have been made to meet the requirement.
-"Best efforts" by an employer required to comply with Subsection (f) of this Section shall not be found and a waiver authorized by this Subsection shall not be granted unless the employer provides written documentation to the Purchasing Agent demonstrating that: - (A) Whenever employment opportunities became available during the calendar year, the employer made good faith efforts to hire each County resident who applied or was referred for employment; - (B) The employer sent written notifications during the calendar year to the Prince George's County Workforce Services Division and community, labor, and workforce-related organizations and institutions identified by the County Executive or the County Executive's designee whenever employment opportunities became available; - (C) For each County resident who applied or was referred for employment during the calendar year, but was not hired, the employer maintained written documentation that includes a sufficient explanation of the reason(s) the County resident was not hired; and - (D) The employer met other requirements during the calendar year determined by the Purchasing Agent.
+Subsection (f) of this Section, the Purchasing Agent may waive the annual County resident 1 2 hiring goals of Subsection (f) of this Section if the Purchasing Agent finds that "best efforts" to comply with the annual County resident hiring goals by the employer requesting the waiver have 3 been demonstrated as prescribed in Paragraph (2) of this Subsection.
+An employer is only 4 allowed to request and the Purchasing Agent is only allowed to grant a waiver authorized by this 5 Subsection after the end of the calendar year for which the employer seeks the waiver and the 6 waiver, if granted, shall only apply for that calendar year.
+7 (1) For procurement contracts or agreements subject to approval by legislative act 8 under Section 819 of the Charter, a waiver authorized by this Subsection must be approved by 9 the County Council.
+For procurement contracts or agreements not subject to approval by 10 legislative act under Section 819 of the Charter, notice of such a waiver, including the 11 information provided to the Purchasing Agent pursuant to Subparagraphs (A) - (D) of Paragraph 12 (2) of this Subsection, shall be sent to the County Council by the Purchasing Agent by no less 13 than fourteen (14) calendar days prior to the date of the County Executive's approval of the 14 Purchasing Agent's decision to waive the provisions of Subsection (f) of this Section.
+15 (2) The term "best efforts" in this Subdivision means efforts to the maximum extent 16 practicable have been made to meet the requirement.
+"Best efforts" by an employer required to 17 comply with Subsection (f) of this Section shall not be found and a waiver authorized by this 18 Subsection shall not be granted unless the employer provides written documentation to the 19 20 Purchasing Agent demonstrating that: (A) Whenever employment opportunities became available during the calendar 21 year, the employer made good faith efforts to hire each County resident who applied or was 22 referred for employment; 23 (B) The employer sent written notifications during the calendar year to the 24 Prince George's County Workforce Services Division and community, labor, and workforce-25 related organizations and institutions identified by the County Executive or the County 26

+Executive's designee whenever employment opportunities became available;

+(C) For each County resident who applied or was referred for employment during the calendar year, but was not hired, the employer maintained written documentation that includes a sufficient explanation of the reason(s) the County resident was not hired; and (D) The employer met other requirements during the calendar year determined